Skip to content

 How is my German pension taxed when I live abroad?

-How your pension is taxed depends on how long you stay abroad.
-If you do not spend more than six months a year abroad, your stay is temporary, and your pension will continue to be paid to you as usual.
-From a tax point of view, nothing will change for you in this case; you will continue to be subject to unlimited tax liability in Germany on all your income, including your statutory pension.
+The taxation of your pension depends on how long you stay abroad.
+If you stay abroad for no longer than six months a year, it is a temporary stay abroad and your pension will continue to be paid as usual.
+In this case, nothing will change for you in terms of tax; you will continue to be subject to unlimited tax liability in Germany on all your income, including your statutory pension.

-However, if you spend more than six months a year abroad, this is considered a permanent residence.
-In this case, you are subject to limited tax liability in Germany, there is no basic tax-free allowance, and your taxable income is taxed from the first euro.
-Many benefits, such as spousal splitting and extraordinary burdens, are no longer considered in this case.
-Tax allowances for children and single parents will also be abolished.
-These tax benefits are necessary for the tax burden on taxable income in Germany to be high.
-Learning about the effects of a permanent stay abroad on pension taxation is crucial before deciding to move overseas.
+However, if you spend more than six months a year abroad, this is considered a permanent stay abroad.
+You then have limited tax liability in Germany, there is no basic tax-free allowance and your taxable income is taxed from the first euro.
+Numerous benefits such as spousal splitting and extraordinary expenses are no longer taken into account in this case.
+The tax-free allowances for children and single parents will also no longer apply.

 Conclusion: Advantages of retirement emigration